 The Surrey Botanical Society (SBS), originally known as Surrey Flora Committee (SFC), has been in existence since 1957 and aims to represent and unite all those who want to enjoy, study and record Surrey's astonishingly interesting, beautiful and diverse flora.
 Membership is open to anyone with an interest in the subject.
 Why not Join us?

 We hold regular Field Meetings in the growing season, which are very enjoyable.
 All are welcome, and no previous experience is required.
 There is a strong supportive, educational and social element to these meetings, and our more knowledgeable members are always ready to help those in need.
 There is an annual AGM, of course, and a Social Meeting.
 We have also organised a few workshops in the past.
 Informal recording meetings are also held and notice of these is emailed to members in advance.

-Plant records are documented using MapMate and are co-ordinated with the Botanical Society of Britain and Ireland (see Links).
+Plant records are documented using MapMate and are co-ordinated with the Botanical Society of Britain and Ireland, who provide useful keys and guides.
 We are compiling a Rare Plant Register, and gradually working towards a new Surrey County Flora.
 Bespoke applications are available on this website to view a searchable, interactive Virtual Map and interactive distribution maps of all Surrey records and taxa by 1 Km Squares and Date Class (e.g. Widespread taxa).
 We also analyse the number of our MapMate records and taxa by date class biannualy and the results are circulated to members as Excel spreadsheets.
 The most recent may be downloaded from this website (see 1Km Records /Introduction).
 The Virtual Map, although focused on Surrey, covers the world..

 Our Photo Gallery includes more than two hundred images of Surrey wild flowers taken by our members.
 This gallery may be searched by scientific or vernacular name.
 We also maintain a Facebook Group where you can share your images of Surrey's rich flora.